giobros/old_torsionator/README.md

 Suggestion: print the dihedrals before passing the wanted one, the code should recognize your input but my suggestion is to check the code-preferred dihedral definition.

 ## 5. **Where outputs are written**<br>

-By default the script uses BASE_DIR = "/data"
-You will find results under the following directories on the host inside your bound folder:
+You will find results under the following directories on the host inside your PDB_FILE_DIR:

 If BCS=true
 ```